 Having all the necessary pieces of information, go back and re-evaluate your product.
 Next, adapt it to users needs and fix all the problems they reported to you during the process.
 It will provide you in overcoming a significant uncertainty.
 Namely market adaptation.

-Let’s try to answer some of the questions concerning MVP.
+Let’s try to answer some of the questions concerning Minimum Viable Product.

 Now, it’s determined by approach and technology you’re going to choose.
 Has this solution already been made, or is it going to be a brand new one?
 If it’s a custom software development, it’s going to take more time, but the product will be adapted to your business needs.